OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:44

-David calls Him ‘Lord.’
+David refers to Him as ‘Lord.’
 How then can He be his son?”

 ---